otrack/cloud-computing-infrastructures/scaling/README.md

 ## 2 Using a container registry [20']

-A container registry is a very large database of container images.
+A container registry is a database of container images.
-The registry can be private or held by some cloud provider.
+The registry can be private or managed by a cloud provider.
 Kubernetes does not enforce the use of a particular registry.
 In what follows, we use [Docker Hub](https://hub.docker.com) as this registry is free for small-scale projects.
 If you already have some preferences for another registry, feel free to use it.

 ### 2.1 Getting an image

-An image is identified in a registry with a unique identifier of the form `user_id/image_name:tag_name`.
+An image is identified in a registry with a unique identifier of the form `user_id/image:tag`.
-The field  `user_id` refers to the user that created the container image `image_name`.
+The field  `user_id` refers to the user that created the container image `image`.
-The field `tag` allows to manipulate multiple variations of that container, e.g., for multiple versions of the program.
+The field `tag` allows to manipulate multiple versions of the container, e.g., for different target computer architectures.

 In Docker Hub, there is already an image for Pdfmagic.
 We can fetch and run it by typing the following command:

-    docker run -p 8080:8080 0track/pdfmagic
+    docker run --rm -p 8080:8080 0track/pdfmagic

 When executing this command, you should see something of the form: